-5.5 The Scheme will be required to ensure that the deposit is returned to the relevant party inclusive of any interest generated on that deposit.
+5.5 The Scheme will be required to ensure that the deposit is returned to the relevant party inclusive of any interest generated on that deposit, provided that interest shall not be payable on any Deposits returned prior to 1 April 2017.
 In case the deposit is not claimed by the tenant/ landlord, the Act does not permit the Scheme administrator to access the deposit amounts.
 The unclaimed deposits will remain in custody unless otherwise directed by DCLG.

-Business Continuity Planning and disaster recovery plan
+Business Continuity Planning and Disaster Recovery Plan

-- The Service Provider will be required to develop and maintain a robust Business Continuity Plan and Disaster Recovery Plan.
+- 5.6 The Service Provider will be required to develop and maintain a robust Business Continuity Plan and Disaster Recovery Plan.
 The Service Provider will account for any representations and/or comments from DCLG on its Business Continuity Plan and Disaster Recovery Plan.
 The plan will be tested and updated accordingly by the Service Provider every year.
 In the event of a change in any of the Service Provider's services, systems and procedures or a disaster the Service Provider will test and update the plan within a month.
 The test reports will be provided to DCLG. - 5.7 The Service Provider will ensure that the Scheme's services are available as set out in the Disaster Recovery Plan following the declaration of a disaster.
 The Service Provider needs to ensure the service has minimal downtime through effective back up services, systems and procedures.

-Implementation
+6 Implementation

-The tenderer will be required to provide a detailed Implementation Plan (Section 7, Table 1, question 27 of the ITT Instructions and Notices refers) to demonstrate how the Scheme will be fully operational as of the Service Commencement Date on 1 April 2016.
+6.1 The Service Provider will be required to work with DCLG to ensure a seamless transition from the existing provision to the new Agreement for all deposits in the Legacy Pool.
+The tenderer is required to provide a detailed Implementation Plan (Section 7, Table 1, question 5 of the ITT Instructions and Notices refers) to demonstrate how this will be achieved.